 Direct Support Professional Training Program Videos are available on the DDS YouTube Channel.

-This video provides guidelines to staff working in Community Care Facilities (CCF) assisting individuals with developmental disabilities with the self-administration of medication.
+- Seven (7) Rights of assisting individuals with self-administration of medication (17:34) This video provides guidelines to staff working in Community Care Facilities (CCF) assisting individuals with intellectual and developmental disabilities with the self-administration of medication.

 - Dental Health (9:28) This video is designed to assist individuals with developmental disabilities and their support staff to overcome obstacles to improve dental health.